panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 shallowEqual(hero1, hero2); // => false
 ```

-This time, even both objects `hero1` and `hero2` have the same content, `shallowEqual(hero1, hero2)` return `false`.
+This time, even both `hero1` and `hero2` having the same content, `shallowEqual(hero1, hero2)` returns `false`.

 The nested objects `hero1.address` and `hero2.address` are different object instances.
 Thus the shallow equality considers that
 `hero1.address` and `hero2.address` are different values.

-Solving the problem of nested objects helps the deep equality check.
+Fortuntately, the deep equality correctly compares the objects containing other objects.
+Let's see how it works.

 ## 4. Deep equality

 The deep equality is similar to the shallow equality, but with one difference.
-If during the shallow check the compared properties are objects, a recursive shallow equality check is performed on these nested objects.
+During the shallow check, if the compared properties are objects, a recursive shallow equality check is performed on these nested objects.

 Let's see an implementation of deep equality check: